International Applicants FAQs

 A — All international students applying to MPA should anticipate paying full tuition and fees.
 Please refer to the Admission page of our website for annual tuition rates.
-International students who would like to attend MPA and are in need of financial assistance can contact Craig Dodson, Director of Admission, for more information.

 A — International students wanting to earn a MN state high school diploma from Mounds Park Academy will need to attend MPA for a minimum of three school years.
 This amount of time is required for international students to complete the required coursework for graduation and to attain English fluency in preparation for college.
 Graduating from MPA and earning an MPA diploma can be extremely helpful in applying for and being accepted to an American college or university.
 MPA’s rigorous academic program is well-respected within higher education and the education international students receive prepares them for success in college.
 All international students will receive college counseling for the duration of their enrollment.

 - It is recommended that new international students arrive in Minnesota by August 15, approximately 10 days prior to the start of the school year.
 During this time, international students will be acclimating to their host homes, adjusting to the time change, attending orientation, taking placement tests for math and English, creating class schedules, and preparing for classes.

 - It is recommended that returning international students arrive in Minnesota by August 20, approximately five days prior to the start of the school year.
 Returning international students still need a few days to adjust to the time zone, move back into their host homes, and prepare for school.

 - International students are expected to follow the MPA Calendar and absence policy.

 - Two years of a world language are required for diploma-seeking international students.